elbaro/pyro-mysql/README.md

 ## Logging

-By default, pyro-mysql sends the Rust logs to the Python logging system.
+pyro-mysql sends the Rust logs to the Python logging system, which can be configured with `logging.getLogger("pyro_mysql")`.

 ```py
 # Queries are logged with the DEBUG level